ppy/osu-wiki/wiki/Help_Center/en.md

 ## Website

-### I haven't received a reply to my support ticket and it's been over 2 weeks!
+### I have not received a reply to my support ticket and it's been over 2 weeks!

 **The vast majority of the time, this is due to a high number of tickets coming into our system at once.**

 You can always send a single reply to your currently-open ticket asking about the state of your case, but make sure not to do this more than once or twice a week.

 In rare circumstances, support tickets from chronically offending users may be deliberately ignored, though the team will **always** tell you when they will no longer be responding to you first.
-If you haven't received a notification like this, you don't need to worry about it!
+If you have not received a notification like this, you don't need to worry about it!

 ### My user page has been locked and I can't edit it!